Lorne Webster

-Lorne Charles Webster (born September 19, 1928 – December 15, 2004) was a Canadian financier, businessman and philanthropist.
+Lorne Charles Webster (September 19, 1928 – December 15, 2004) was a Canadian financier, businessman and philanthropist.
 He was the chairman and founder of Prenor Group Limited, a conglomerate with over $500 million in assets that had investments in insurance, trust services, investment management and real estate in Canada, the United States and Europe.
 He was also the co-owner and co-founder of the Montreal Expos.

 Early life and education

-Webster was born in Montreal, Quebec in 1928 and educated at Lower Canada College and McGill University.
+Webster was born in Montreal, Quebec, in 1928 and educated at Lower Canada College and McGill University.
 He started his career at his family's business, Canadian Import, a petroleum company.

 Career

 Webster was a director of Bank of Montreal, Domtar, Murphy Oil, Québecor and Dale-Ross Holdings.

 Real Estate

 Webster was a longtime business partner of real estate investor René G. Lépine.
 In 1969, Webster and Lépine purchased the 140-unit apartment building Tour Horizon at 1212 Pine Avenue in Montreal for $3 million.
 The same year, they purchased the 181-unit apartment building Le Cartier Tower at 1115 Sherbrooke Street in Montreal from the Montreal Trust Company out of receivership for $6 million.
 Both buildings had high vacancies and were renovated extensively.
 In 1971, Lépine and Webster wanted to purchase the Van Horne Mansion, adjacent to Le Cartier, and were planning a $7 million office building development.
 Lépine purchased the Webster family's shares of Le Cartier Tower in 2005.